-When somebody exaggerates an injury or lies about a claim, they cheat the system that we all pay into.
+When somebody commits insurance fraud, they cheat the system that we all pay into.

 Exaggerating an injury may not be as dramatic as staging a crash, but it's a major issue and costs all B.C. drivers.
 Opportunistic fraud, like exaggerating a claim, can take several forms including:

 - embellishing the extent of an injury